 Overview

-In partnership with the Enoch Cree Nation and the City of Edmonton, we received feedback to inform the proposed establishment of Big Island Provincial Park, a 68 hectare parcel of Crown land in southwest Edmonton along the North Saskatchewan River.
+In partnership with Enoch Cree Nation and the City of Edmonton, we received feedback to inform the establishment of Big Island Provincial Park, a 79 hectare parcel of Crown land in southwest Edmonton along the North Saskatchewan River.

-The proposed Big Island Provincial Park would be cooperatively managed by the Government of Alberta, Enoch Cree Nation and City of Edmonton.
+Big Island Provincial Park will be cooperatively managed by the Government of Alberta, Enoch Cree Nation and the City of Edmonton.
 This tri-governmental approach will ensure a sustainable future for Big Island and protect its ecological, historical and cultural significance.

 Timeline